hansohn/terraform-docker/README.md

 ### Description

-Welcome to my Terraform docker repo.
+Welcome to my Terraform Docker repo.
 I've built this image with Terraform development and CI/CD in mind.
 The image contains various popular utilities often used in Terraform development.
 By default, this image targets the latest versions of these utilities and is built and published to Docker Hub every Monday, Wednesday,